 When Benefits are Cut, Watch Health Costs and Retirement

 If your employer has recently reduced or eliminated your benefits, you are not alone.
-Over the past five years, 40 percent of working adults have seen their employer benefits packaged reduced or eliminated entirely, according to a study by the National Endowment for Financial Education (NEFE).
+Following the Great Recession, 40 percent of working adults had their benefits packages reduced or eliminated entirely, according to a study by the National Endowment for Financial Education (NEFE).

-NEFE’s survey finds that seven in 10 of those who have experienced cutbacks say health insurance coverage has been hardest hit, resulting in higher deductibles, higher co-pays, and costly premiums.
-As a result, you may be absorbing more of the costs.
+NEFE’s survey finds that 7 in 10 of those who have experienced cutbacks say health insurance coverage was hardest hit, resulting in higher deductibles, higher co-pays, and premiums.
 To help offset your out-of-pocket expenses:

 Continue to Save for Retirement

-The NEFE survey finds that 33 percent of workers who have experienced benefits cutbacks have seen a decrease or end to matches from their employer-sponsored retirement savings plans.
-If your employer is cutting back:
+The NEFE survey finds that 33 percent of workers who have experienced benefits cutbacks had their employer decrease or end to matching contributions to their employer-sponsored retirement savings plans.
+If your employer stops matching:

 - Get informed about other retirement decisions.
 Take a holistic approach to retirement savings, and you’ll find opportunities to make the most of your assets and optimize your retirement paycheck.